paulbricman/paulbricman.github.io/docs/tools/memnav.md

 Now that we have a way of converting memories into a machine-readable format, we can start implementing the actual features of the memory navigator, or MemNav for short.
 Illustrative samples from my own MemNav instance are provided for each command.

 The functionality of the system is encapsulated in a Python class which requires a root directory containing entries as text files.
-The source code builds on several open source modules, and is heavily inspired by examples provided by their authors.[^8] [^9]
+The source code builds on several open source modules, and is heavily inspired by the examples provided by their authors.[^8] [^9]

 {: .code-block }
     >>> from memnav import MemNav